 Tiny Tickers Heart Week

-Heart Week 2023 is taking place from the 7th to the 14th February!
+Heart Week takes place every year from the 7th to the 14th February!

 Hundreds of people from across the country come together every February to celebrate and honour heart heroes everywhere, by fundraising and raising awareness as part of Tiny Tickers Heart Week.
 We’d love to see you join in!